pryv/dev-site/source/faq-api.md

 ### How can I define custom event types?

 You can define any custom type as long as it follows [this structure](http://api.pryv.com/event-types/#basics).
-See [First steps - Date modelling tips](http://api.pryv.com/getting-started/pryvme/#data-modelling-tips/) for more information.
+See [First steps - Data modelling tips](http://api.pryv.com/getting-started/pryvme/#data-modelling-tips/) for more information.

 ### Are my events content validated?